 Human capital is at the center of our global strategy for development.
 Protecting and investing in people is one of three main ways we are working to reach our goals of ending extreme poverty by 2030 and boosting shared prosperity in all countries.
 It is closely integrated with our eﬀorts to promote sustainable, inclusive growth and build resilience across developing countries.
 It is also a cross-cutting priority for IDA-19, the current cycle of IDA ﬁnancing covering July 2020 - June 2023, the World Bank Group’s fund for the world’s poorest countries.

-Human capital consists of the knowledge, skills, and health that people accumulate throughout their lives, enabling them to realize their potential as productive members of society.
+Human capital consists of the knowledge, skills, and health that people invest in and accumulate throughout their lives, enabling them to realize their potential as productive members of society.
 Investing in people through nutrition, health care, quality education, jobs and skills helps develop human capital, and this is key to ending extreme poverty and creating more inclusive societies.

 As noted in the World Development Report (WDR) 2019: The Changing Nature of Work, the frontier for skills is moving rapidly, bringing both opportunities and risks.
-There is mounting evidence that unless they strengthen their human capital, countries cannot sustain economic growth, will not have a workforce prepared for the more highly skilled jobs of the future, and will not compete eﬀectively in the global economy.
+There is mounting evidence that unless they strengthen their human capital, countries cannot achieve sustained, inclusive economic growth, will not have a workforce prepared for the more highly skilled jobs of the future, and will not compete eﬀectively in the global economy.
 The cost of inaction on human capital development is going up.